KITATUS/KITATUS.github.io/_posts/2022-02-18-eventdispatchersdelegates.md

   - C++
 ---

-# Event Dispatchers (Delegates)

-**Success Notice:** The screenshots used in this guide are from Unreal Engine 5 (Early Access) but everything here is compatible with most previous and future versions of Unreal Engine (4,5 and beyond).
+**Note:** The screenshots used in this guide are from Unreal Engine 5 (Early Access) but everything here is compatible with most previous and future versions of Unreal Engine (4,5 and beyond).
 {: .notice--success}

 The basic idea behind an Event Dispatcher (Or Delegate in C++ land) is that one thing is shouting something to whoever is listening.